-For the second year in a row, Cohen Seglias attorney Maria Panichelli will be teaching courses on small business contracting at the National Veterans Small Business Engagement (NVSME) in Minneapolis, MN on November 2nd.
+For the second year in a row, Cohen Seglias attorney Maria Panichelli taught courses on small business contracting at the National Veterans Small Business Engagement (NVSME) in Minneapolis, MN on November 2nd.
 The NVSBE directly connects Veteran Owned Small Businesses (VOSBs) with Procurement Decision Makers (PDMs) from the Department of Veterans Affairs, other federal agencies, state government, as well as large commercial firms with small business needs.
 NVBSE continues to prove as the most effective way to directly connect VOSBs with potential buyers in the federal and commercial marketplaces.
 For more information and to register, please click here.

 EVERYTHING YOU NEED TO KNOW ABOUT PROTESTS